phguo/Auto-nuaa.portal/README.md

-# Alfred Workflow "Auto nuaa.portal"
+# Auto nuaa.portal
-"Auto nuaa.portal" is a Alfred workflow to automatically login to nuaa.portal on MacOS.
+"Auto nuaa.portal" is a project for automatically login to "nuaa.portal" (南京航空航天大学校园无线网) without input username and password manually.

+## iOS "Shortcuts"
+The Shortcuts for iOS can be downloaded from [here](https://www.icloud.com/shortcuts/a034bd37f093425d962a6baff717d1d0).

+## Android "Tasker"

+## macOS "Alfred"
+The Alfred workflow for macOS can be deployed follow the following steps.

-# Getting Started
+### Getting Started
 0. Install Python with "Requests" library.
     - Install [Miniconda Python](https://docs.conda.io/en/latest/miniconda.html#macosx-installers).
     - Install [Requests](https://requests.readthedocs.io/en/master/).